This page contains answers to the most Frequently Asked Teacher Questions.

 Secondary students in year groups 7, 8, and 9 must be in supervised groups at all times.

-Students in years 10 and older can be unsupervised.
+Students in years 10 and older require supporting teachers to accompany them into the zoo, but are allowed to traverse the zoo in small independent groups without direct supervision.
 All unsupervised students must be in uniform or wearing a school identifier in the event we need to contact you regarding their behaviour.

 All primary and secondary students (including KS4) must be supervised while on the train or in the Gift Shop.